sickwiz/SHARECARE/README.md

 # SHARECARE
 SHARECARE SOLUTIONS IS A COLLEGE BASED JOURNEY PLANNER SERVICE .

-For people making any changes , the rules are as follows:- 1)Make sure you upload your pages in the respective folders designated for the file types e.g HTML pages must be uploaded into the html-sheets folder.
+For people making any changes,the rules are as follows:- 1)Make sure you upload your pages in the respective folders designated for the file types e.g HTML pages must be uploaded into the html-sheets folder.